coleifer/peewee/docs/peewee/api.rst

         .. code-block:: python

-            >>> database.connect()
+            database.connect()
-            >>> SomeModel.create_table() # <-- creates the table for SomeModel
+            SomeModel.create_table()  # Execute the create table query.

     .. py:classmethod:: drop_table([fail_silently=False])

         :param bool fail_silently: If set to ``True``, the query will check for the existence of the table before attempting to remove.

         Drop the table for the given model.

         .. note::
             Cascading deletes are not handled by this method, nor is the removal of any constraints.

     .. py:classmethod:: table_exists()